rh-messaging-qe/iqa-topology-generator/README.md

 | `bus_graph` | Routers are in line ad brokers are evenly distributed to routers |
 | `circle_graph` | Line_mix_graph with connected border nodes |

-You can see examples of config file in `config.yml` in root directory.
+You can see an examples of config file in `config.yml` in root directory.
 Examples of graph file are in `tests/items`.

 `--help` provide you more information.